anonynimous2020/CSAR/README.md

-# CSUR code for Continual Learning for Sentiment Classification with AdaptiveUncertainty Regularization
+# CSUR code for Continual Learning for Sentiment Classification with Adaptive Uncertainty Regularization

 ## you need to download the pretrain model named bert-base-uncased in https://github.com/huggingface/transformers, and set it into data/bert-base-uncased